Bicycle helmets

 You must wear a bicycle helmet if you’re using a bicycle, scooter or e-scooter to help protect you.

-You must wear a helmet when you’re riding on a:
+You must wear a helmet when you’re riding a:

 - e-scooter